mckinlde/clBot/README.md

 But apparently I just can't help myself.

 First, I launch an ec2 instance.
+I use:
+- the Jenkins .pem,
+- default security group for the VPC
+- and add the security group that allows me to ssh from home.

-I use the Jenkins .pem and default security group.
-Yes I have to set these, 'default' behavior is to create a new security group.
+Yes I have to set these, 'default' behavior is to create a new security group without VPC or ssh access.

 Then I connect to it from my local terminal:

 ```cd /Users/douglasmckinley/Downloads/```

 ```chmod 400 "Jenkins.pem"```

+> ssh -i "Jenkins.pem" <Public IPv4 DNS>

 ```ssh -i "Jenkins.pem" ec2-34-219-110-211.us-west-2.compute.amazonaws.com```